ghodss/kubernetes-macosx-development/README.md

 Running `vagrant up` MAY modify your Mac's GOPATH: `go get` [github.com/tools/godep](https://github.com/tools/godep) will be run in your GOPATH.

+Sometimes the GOPATH src NFS mount gets wedged and you get strange errors like `Boffset: unknown state 0`, `Bseek: unknown state 0`, or that the mount isn't working.
+If this happens just run `vagrant reload` which will shut down and restart the VM and should fix the mount errors.

 This configuration has only been explicitly tested on Mac OS X 10.9.
 It should work on other versions but no guarantees.